Lil Loaded: Early life

 two older sisters, a younger sister, and a younger brother and was raised by a single mom while his dad was in prison.
-In 2015, when Robertson was 15, his older brother who was 23 at the time was murdered.
+In 2015, when Robertson was 15, his older brother, who was 23 at the time, was murdered.

 Career

-Robertson started rapping in late 2018.
-His first song was "B.O.S.", a take on YNW Melly's song "Butter Pecan".
+Robertson started rapping in late 2018 and released three singles, "Happy 6irthday" featuring YCN Otto, "Wit Me" featuring Jandro and "No Rea$on" on MyMixtapez and YouTube account under rap name YCN Gang6a6y.
+Then he renamed himself Lil Loaded in early 2019.
+On June 7, 2019, he released "B.O.S.", a take on YNW Melly's song "Butter Pecan".
 He rose to prominence in 2019 when YouTuber Tommy Craze included his song "6locc 6a6y" in a reaction video in which he watched YouTube music videos that had 0 views.
 "6locc 6a6y" was certified gold in May 2021, by which point it had received over 28 million views on YouTube.
 Robertson later released "Gang Unit", which had garnered more than 59 million YouTube views by May 2022.

 He also released a single with Chicago drill rapper King Von, on March 20, 2020, named "Avatar".

 Robertson later signed with Epic Records.
 He released his 6locc 6a6y mixtape in 2019, and returned in 2020 with A Demon in 6lue and Criptape.

 On May 31, 2022, Robertson's team posthumously released "Cell Tales" on the first anniversary of his death.

 Legal issues

-On October 25, 2020, Robertson allegedly shot and killed a friend, 18-year-old Khalil Walker, while recording a music video.
+On October 25, 2020, Robertson allegedly shot and killed his best friend, 18-year-old Khalil Walker, while recording a music video.
 Robertson turned himself in to police on November 9, 2020, after a warrant was issued for his arrest.
 He was indicted on a lesser charge of manslaughter in connection with the incident in February 2021.
 Robertson maintained that the incident was an accident.

 Death

-Robertson died in his home in Cedar Hill, Texas, apparently by suicide via gunshot wound to the head, on May 31, 2021, at the age of 20.
+Robertson died in his home in Cedar Hill, Texas, apparently by suicide from a gunshot wound to the head, on May 31, 2021, at the age of 20.
 He was found dead by his mother who then called the police.
 When police arrived, they saw his mother outside of the home crying and she told them Robertson was inside the house with a gunshot wound.
-She claimed that he had been upset over a breakup with his girlfriend that night before his death.
+She claimed that he had been upset over a breakup with his girlfriend the night before his death.